rabbitmq/rabbitmq-website/site/access-control.md

 The latter is never called if the former refuses access.

 Topic authorisation can also be enforced for topic consumers.
-Note that it works different for different protocols.
+Note that it works differently for different protocols.
 The concept of topic authorisation only really makes sense for the topic-oriented protocols such as MQTT and STOMP.
 In AMQP 0-9-1, for example, consumers consume from queues and thus the standard resource permissions apply.
 In addition for AMQP 0-9-1,